Board of Directors

 Peter is Executive Director of the Ottawa Arts Council.
 Beginning his career as a visual artist, Peter has established nonprofit organizations and arts cooperatives, held numerous board and committee positions with community organizations, as well as membership on a variety of municipal advisory panels and committees.
 At the provincial level he has held Board, Chair and Steering Committee positions.
 He received the Sandra Tulloch Award for Innovation in the Arts in 2007, the Order of Ottawa in 2013, and was reappointed to the Ontario Minister’s Advisory Council for Arts and Culture in 2012.

-Mwarigha is the General Manager for Peel Living as well as the Director of Residential Property Management in the Region of Peel.
-He has previously worked at the Toronto Community Housing Corporation and the Social Planning Council of Metro Toronto.
+Mwarigha is VP Housing & Homelessness Services for WoodGreen Community Services.
+He has previously worked at Peel Living, the Region of Peel, Toronto Community Housing Corporation and the Social Planning Council of Metro Toronto.
 His professional training is in urban planning and his experience in leadership management and program development primarily derives from the non-profit sector.
-Mwarigha is also a part-time Instructor at Ryerson University and has policy and research work experience.
+Mwarigha is also a part-time instructor at Ryerson University and has policy and research work experience.

 Timothy Nash, Strategic Sustainable Investments